|

 Attend the Park right after a Rainstorm

-to the park then.
-Many will not attend because of the earlier rain.
+go to the park.
+Many will not attend because of the rain.
+Attend

 -